oroinc/documentation/user/back-office/getting-started/information-management/manage-records/delete.rst

 To delete several records:

 1. In the table, select the checkboxes next to the records you want to delete.
-2. Click the ellipsis menu at the right end of the table header row, and the click the |IcDelete| **Delete** icon.
+2. Click the ellipsis menu at the right end of the table header row, and the click the |Trash-SVG| **Delete** icon.
 3. In the confirmation dialog, click **Yes, Delete**.
 4. Once deletion is confirmed, the records are removed.